kirosama2/kirosama2-custom-detection-sagemaker/CODE_OF_CONDUCT.md

 ## Code of Conduct
-This project has adopted the [Amazon Open
+This project has adopted the [Amazon Open Source Code of Conduct](ht